Maputo

 Maputo (/pt/) is the capital and largest city of Mozambique.
 Located near the southern end of the country, it is within 120 km of the borders with Eswatini and South Africa.
 The city has a population of 1,088,449 (as of 2017) distributed over a land area of 347.69 km2.
 The Maputo metropolitan area includes the neighbouring city of Matola, and has a total population of 2,717,437.
 Maputo is a port city, with an economy centered on commerce.
 It is noted for its vibrant cultural scene and distinctive, eclectic architecture.
-Maputo was formerly named Lourenço Marques (/pt/; until 1976).
+Maputo was named Lourenço Marques (/pt/) until 1976.

 Maputo is situated on a large natural bay on the Indian Ocean, near where the rivers Tembe, Mbuluzi, Matola and Infulene converge.
 The city consists of seven administrative divisions, which are each subdivided into quarters or bairros.
 The city is surrounded by Maputo Province, but is administered as a self-contained, separate province since 1998.
 Maputo City is the geographically smallest and most densely populated province in Mozambique.
 Maputo is a cosmopolitan city, with Xitsonga, Portuguese, and, to a lesser extent, Arabic, Indian, and Chinese languages and cultures present.
 Almost 50% of Maputo speaks Portuguese as a native language as of 2017.